hapax/hapax.github.io/assets/minimal-networks.md

 	</div>
 	</figure>

-I'll let you explore why we only remove a leg --- rather than adding a whole new hub --- in the next problem.
+I'll let you explore why we only remove a leg, rather than adding a whole new hub, in the next problem.

 ---